Digimon World Dawn and Dusk: Plot

 You take the role of Digimon Tamer rookies ascending the ranks of your tamer team, before a strange virus causes an earthquake in the Sunshine and Darkmoon districts, damaging the access points to the Digital World and causing many Digimon to mysteriously degenerate into Digi-Eggs.
 The game's overall story changes depending on which version of the game being played, as the player takes the role of either a Night Crow tamer from Darkmoon City or a Light Fang tamer from Sunshine City to uncover the mystery behind the tremors.
 Despite being two separate games, they have parallel story lines that interweave, with the main tamer teams being in opposition of each other.
-Players have the option to play as either a boy or a girl which have different appearances depending on the version of the game.
-Players also get a choice of their starting Digimon in different packs depending on which game is being played;
+Players have the option to play as either a boy or a girl.
+Players also get different Digimon depending on which game is being played.

 Gameplay

 Digimon World Dawn and Dusk are story driven dungeon crawl role playing games that focus around collecting and battling over 400 of monsters called Digimon.
 The quest counter in the main city of each game provides players with quests that they can go on to achieve rewards (species quests) and progress the story (union quests).
 The areas explored as well as Digimon species encounters differ between versions of the game, with World Dawn having more aqua, bird, dragon and holy species and World Dusk containing more dark, machine, organic and beast species.
 During battles players can send out up to three Digimon at a time from a total party size of six, battling up to 5 enemies.
 The turn-based battle system is centered around a field of five zones, with different attacks targeting a different number of zones.
 Different Digimon species have main attributes and weaknesses which cause attacks to do more or less damage to an enemy Digimon, respectively.
 Players are also able to equip their Digimon with equipment to further boost their abilities.